-Nice thing about basing yourself in Denver for a few days before you set off for your Rocky Mountain adventures is that you get to see the majestic mountains from different perspectives.
-Whether you choose to explore Rocky Mountain National Park, drive on highest paved road in North America, drive a super cars in a 3 canyon drive or catch a concert at an acoustically perfect natural amphitheater – options are endless!
-Plan for a few extra days in the Mile High city and get to some of these best day trips from Denver.
+The nice thing about basing yourself in Denver for a few days before you set off for your Rocky Mountain adventures is that you can go on some epic day trips from Denver and get to see the majestic mountains from different perspectives.
+Whether you choose to explore Rocky Mountain National Park, drive on the highest paved road in North America, drive supercars in a 3 canyon drive or catch a concert at an acoustically perfect natural amphitheater – options are endless!
+Plan for a few extra days in the Mile High city and go on some of these best day trips from Denver.

 Best Day Trips from Denver

 Rocky Mountain National Park

 Drive north through the city of Boulder on your way to one of America’s most treasured parks – Rocky Mountain National Park.
 Stroll around snow-covered Glacial Lake carved out and dammed by glaciers long ago.
 Observe herds of elk grazing on rich grasses in Moraine Park.
 See incredible mountain and park views at Many Parks Curve.
 This highest-elevation national park in the country has 355 miles of hiking trails, scenic driving routes, more than 50 lakes and streams for fishing, and plenty of wildlife you can see elk, moose, and bighorn sheep.
 You can do this as a tour if you are not up to driving yourself.
 Make sure to stop at Estes Park that sits on the eastern edge of the Rocky Mountain National Park, the Big Thompson River runs right through the middle.
 Many locals call it the gateway to the Rockies.